ericmedvet/slides/advanced-programming-2020/03-first-class.md

 ## Anagrams! .note[~2h, 1st home assignement]

 Write an application that, given a word $w$ and a number $n$, gives $n$ anagrams of $w$.
+  - multiset of permutations of multiset (i.e., with repetitions)
   - with capitalized anagrams

 Hints: